kkrull/java-sandbox/greeter/readme.md

    here.
 1. Update your environment configuration
    1. (local) Update your direnv configuration with Sonatype OSSRH credentials and your GNUPG key information.
+Copy `.envrc-template` to `.envrc` and fill it in.
    1. (remote) Update GitHub Actions secrets (or similar) with Sonatype OSSRH credentials and GNUPG key information.
 1. Run the CI/CD pipeline on GitHub Actions.
 This builds the JAR and publishes